On the Landscape of One-hidden-layer Sparse Networks and Beyond: Preliminaries

-Note that there may be useless connections and nodes, such as a node with zero out-degree which can be retrieved and excluded from the final layer to the first layer, and other cases are shown in Appendix \ref{app:useless-connect}.
+Note that there may be useless connections and nodes, such as a node with zero out-degree which can be retrieved and excluded from the final layer to the first layer, and other cases are shown in \ref{app:useless-connect}.
 Thus we do not consider them and assume the sparse structure is \textit{effective} by Definition \ref{defn:eff}, meaning that each neuron has a potential contribution to the network output.

-\begin{defn}[\textit{Effective neuron and sparse network}] A neuron is \textit{effective} if it appears at least in one directed path from one input node to one output node.
-A sparse network is \textit{effective} if each neuron (including input and output neurons) is \textit{effective}. \end{defn}
+\begin{defn}[\textit{Effective neuron and sparse network}] A neuron is effective if it appears at least in one directed path from one input node to one output node.
+A sparse network is effective if each neuron (including input and output neurons) is effective. \end{defn}

 Previous works mainly pay attention to local minima (Definition \ref{def:sp-minima}) and valleys (Definition \ref{def:sp-valley}) for describing the landscape of neural networks.
-No spurious valleys imply the absence of spurious strict local minima \citep{venturi2019spurious,freeman2019topology}.
+No spurious valleys imply the absence of spurious strict minima \cite{freeman2019topology,venturi2019spurious}.
 Local search methods may get stuck in a spurious valley as well as a spurious strict minimum.
-Thus, understanding the existence of such objects in the landscape would help understand the difficulty of training neural networks.
+Thus, understanding the existence of such objectives in the landscape would help understand the difficulty of training (sparse) neural networks.